meodai/gotAnewDesignerMac/README.md

 - hit enter
 - type: `. install.sh yourAppStoreId@whatever.com` (don't forget the `.` before install)

+### or

+- Run `gotAnewDesignerMac.app``
+- When TextEdit opens review the file > save and quit the application
+- Enter your appleID when promted
+- Have fun

 ### ToDo:
 Create a nice exectuable.